Emirates' largest plane to herald new Ghana airport terminal opening

 The Emirates A380 flying to Accra will be set in a three-class configuration, with 426 seats in Economy Class on the main deck, 76 flat-bed seats in Business Class and 14 First Class Private Suites on the upper deck.
 Once the A380 reaches cruising altitude, passengers in the First Class can enjoy Private Suites, and Shower Spas, an Onboard Lounge for First Class and Business Class passengers that offers a wide range of drinks and canapés, as well as space to socialise or simply relax at 40,000 feet.

 Passengers travelling on the main deck in Economy Class can enjoy stretching out in seats with a pitch of up to 33 inches.
 Passengers in all classes will enjoy Emirates’ multi-award-winning in-flight entertainment system, ice, offering over 3,500 channels of on-demand entertainment.
-The largest selection of programming in the sky includes a broad selection of movies, shows, music and
+The largest selection of programming in the sky includes a broad selection of movies, shows, music and from Africa, and up to 20MB complimentary onboard Wi-Fi.

 This year marks the 10th anniversary of the Emirates A380.
 As the largest operator of the double-decker aircraft, Emirates currently has 104 A380s in service and 58 pending delivery, more than any airline globally.
 The airline also recently announced a US$ 16 billion (AED 58.7 billion) deal for 36 additional Airbus A380 aircraft.